eradiate/eradiate/docs/rst/user_guide/spectral_discretization.rst

   import eradiate

-  from eradiate.experiments import AtmopshereExperiment from eradiate.units import unit_registry as ureg
+  from eradiate.experiments import AtmopshereExperiment from eradiate import unit_registry as ureg

 The following sections are organized based on